JLemmetti/Ember-Suomi/README.md

 # Ember Suomi

-Ember Suomi is a blog that covers things about Ember.js framework and overall web developement topics in Finnish.
+(Ember Suomi)[https://embersuomi.fi] is a blog that covers things about Ember.js framework and overall web developement topics in Finnish.
 This page is unaffiliated with the Ember project.
 Ember is a trademark of Tilde Inc.

-This project is still very much WIP but you can check the progress of the project at [https://ember-suomi-dev.firebaseapp.com/](https://ember-suomi-dev.firebaseapp.com/).
+The development version of this project can be found at [https://ember-suomi-dev.firebaseapp.com/](https://ember-suomi-dev.firebaseapp.com/).

 # How to contribute